 What does “free range” mean in eggs?

-Consumers buy certain brands of eggs for a variety of reasons, including price, brand loyalty, taste and quality, as well as for ethical reasons.
+People buy certain brands of eggs for a variety of reasons including; price, brand loyalty, taste, quality, and for ethical reasons.

-Consumers who buy eggs labelled as free range, believe the hens laying the eggs enjoy a better standard of life.
-Shoppers trust the free range label.
+Many people who buy eggs labelled as free range, believe the hens laying these eggs enjoy a better standard of life, and trust the free range label.

-However, in some situations, free range claims can be misleading.
+However, in some situations, these free range claims may be misleading.

-There is currently no standard government definition of what free range means in terms of egg production of layer hens.
-Nor do the labelling requirements within the Food Standards Code (Food Standards Australia New Zealand) address the type of production system that eggs are produced in.
+There is currently no standard government definition of what free range means in terms of egg production in layer hens.
+Nor do the labelling requirements within the Food Standards Code (Food Standards Australia New Zealand) address the type of production system where eggs are laid.

-Within the Code, free range layer production is stated as a “barn with access to the outdoors”.
+Within the Code of Welfare, free range layer production is described as a “barn with access to the outdoors”.
 There are a number of Minimum Standards relating to the care of layer hens and what hens should have.
-However, just providing access to an outdoor area does not necessarily mean that the hens use the range well, or go outside as often as they should or could.
-Whether hens range outside depends on a number of factors, including the availability and type of shelter outside, a hens own innate fear of overhead predators, such as hawks (this is where overhead shelter is effective), early outdoor experience, pop-hole availability, as well as season and weather conditions.
+However, just providing access to an outdoor area does not necessarily mean that the hens use the range well, or go outside as often as they could.
+Whether hens range outside depends on a number of factors, including the availability and type of shelter outside, a hens own innate fear of overhead predators, such as hawks (this is where overhead shelter is effective), early outdoor experience, pop-hole availability, as well as season and weather conditions, amongst other factors.

-Farmers and producers can become independently audited through a number of accreditation programmes, such as the SPCA Blue Tick®, AsureQuality Organic Standards and the BioGro Organic Standards.
-All certification bodies have their own Standards to which farms are audited, and Standards differ between accreditation programmes.
-For example, size of the outdoor range and amount of time hens are given access to the range.
+Farmers and producers can be independently audited through a number of certification schemes, such as SPCA Certified.
+Certification schemes will have their own standards to which farms are audited.
+Auditing may also be independent, announced and unannounced, depending on requirements of the scheme.
+Standards can and may differ between certification schemes.
+For example, the size of the outdoor range required, and the amount of time hens are given access to the range may differ between different standards.

 What are the different egg production systems and how can I make an informed decision?